AndyM2013/twitter_distributed_source_kafka/README.md

-# Distributed Twitter Data Using Kafka
+# Distributed Twitter Data Analysis

-This project is about using Kafka to build a pipeline to ingest data from Twitter in real-time and sinks to PostgreSQL.
-These data can be used for a variety of interesting things.
-I will make updates in the future.
+Purpose of this project is to apply Kafka skills to build a distributed data pipeline receiving real-time data from Twitter API and save it to a postgres database.
+Future updates on this project including but not limited to:

-* Using GraphQL to show the data changes in a dashboard.
+* Real-time tweets sentiment analysis
-* Building a real-time sentiment analysis
+* Reflecting real-time data changes using GraphQL
-* Finding a way to convert nested user data which is a json format from Twitter API, then we could use Neo4j to create a social network map for community detection and centrality analysis
+* Ongoing contributing social network graph for centrality analysis and community detection

 OK, let's take a look at how to retrieve distributed data from Twitter.